-The Flagstaff Lodging & Restaurant Association, (FLRA) formerly known as the Flagstaff Inn Keepers Association has been around for nearly 25 years.
+The Flagstaff Lodging & Restaurant Association, (FLRA) originated as the Flagstaff Innkeepers over 25 years ago.

-The Flagstaff Lodging and Restaurant Association has impacted public policy issues that affect hotels, restaurants and Tourism destinations in our community over the years to include:
+The Flagstaff Lodging & Restaurant Association has impacted public policy issues that affect hotels, restaurants and Tourism destinations in our community over the years to include:

 - Advocacy for continued maintenance of 1-17, the key artery connecting visitors from Phoenix and the Valley to Northern Arizona

 - Advocacy for increased use of BBB Tax dollars for marketing Northern Arizona intercontinental and internationally, to continue bringing visitors to our community

 - Advocacy for the Film Tax Credit Bill that seeks to make Arizona a destination location for movie making in communities like Flagstaff

 - Advocacy opposing federal legislation that would prevent state and local governments from collecting room taxes from online third parties when hotel rooms are booked through their websites.

 - FLRA believes that these taxes should be collected to support our local and state government operations.